kr1zzo-FER/Model-Informed-Path-Planning/README.md

 * cost map generation is needed for the path interpolation and optimization in Step 5
 * the current cost map is based on the distance from the coast
 * TODO: Implement costmap based on the depth, obstacles, etc.
+* TODO: develop the solution for the bridge detections and elimination from the provided data

 ### 4.1.
 Update config.yaml file